Ulsan

 Ulsan is the industrial powerhouse of South Korea, forming the heart of the Ulsan Industrial District.
 It has the world's largest automobile assembly plant, operated by the Hyundai Motor Company; the world's largest shipyard, operated by Hyundai Heavy Industries; and the world's third largest oil refinery, owned by SK Energy.
 In 2020, Ulsan had a GDP per capita of $65,352, the highest of any region in South Korea.

+Ulsan is the city that built the first automobile hydrogen charging station in the country in 2009.
+In addition, the first hydrogen ship charging station in the country was installed in Jangsaengpo Port in 2021.
+Currently, the Ulsan Green Hydrogen Town project, a hydrogen city that supplies hydrogen by connecting the city and a hydrogen power plant, is in progress.
+In December 2016, 10 Hyundai ix35 FCEVs, the first hydrogen fuel cell taxis in the country, entered test operation.

 Administrative divisions

 Ulsan is divided into four gu (districts) and one gun (county):